2022 Education Degree Guide

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A doctor's degree is the most common level of education achieved by those in careers related to education, with approximately 28.2% of workers getting one.
-People currently working in careers related to education tend obtained the following education levels.
+See the the most common levels of education for education workers below.

 |Level of Education||Percentage of Workers|